EkarshaSumajK/Knowledge-Base-Search/README.md

 ### Uploading Documents

-**Option 1: Bulk Upload Section (Always Visible)**
+**Option 1: File Upload Tab**

-1. Use the upload section at the top of the page
+1. Expand the "Knowledge Base Documents" section
+2. Click "Upload Files" tab
-2. Select or drag-and-drop PDF, TXT, or DOCX files
+3. Select or drag-and-drop PDF, TXT, or DOCX files
-3. Click "Upload" to process and index documents
+4. Click "Upload" to process and index documents

+**Option 2: Paste Text Tab**

+1. Expand the "Knowledge Base Documents" section
+2. Click "Paste Text" tab
+3. Optionally add a document title
+4. Paste your text content
+5. Click "Add to Knowledge Base"

-**Option 2: Inline Chat Attachments**
+**Option 3: Inline Chat Attachments**

 1. Click the attachment icon in the chat input
 2. Select files to attach
 3. Files are automatically uploaded to the knowledge base when you send the message